5 Tips To Write SEO Friendly Content That Ranks Well In Google Searching

 Start with the right keywords

-The first step is to make certain you’re actually pursuing the right keywords in your industry.
-This means doing some research in something like Google Adwords.
+The first step is to ensure you’re pursuing the right keywords in your industry.
+This means doing some research on something like Google AdWords.
 Alternatively, start by looking at what your competition is trying to rank for.
 If you pursue this strategy, don’t try to rank for the same words, particularly if your competition is already established.
-Instead, think about ranking for slight variations thereof in which they don’t rank quite as highly.
-Also, consider choosing long-tail keywords when your first starting out.
-These are longer phrases (known as long-tailed keywords) that delve into your topic more precisely.
+Instead, think about ranking for slight variations in which they don’t rank quite as highly.
+Also, consider choosing long-tail keywords when you first start.
+These phrases (long-tailed keywords) delve into your topic more precisely.
 Why choose these?
 Two reasons:

-• First off, though there is less traffic, the competition isn’t as fierce either, meaning you’ll be in a better position to rank well.
+• First, though there is less traffic, the competition isn’t as fierce either, meaning you’ll be better positioned to rank well.
 And that means you’ll need to do less work to get the lion’s share.

-• Secondly, when people are typing longer queries into search engines, they generally already know what they’re looking for.
-This means that a far higher percentage of those visitors will ultimately convert – which is really what you’re after.
+• Secondly, when people type longer queries into search engines, they generally already know what they’re looking for.
+This means that a far higher percentage of those visitors will ultimately convert – which is what you’re after.

 Use Latent Semantic Indexing

 In the past, it used to be the case that if you put the keyword into a piece of text many times, you’d be more likely to rank well.
-Then Google realized that people hated reading the same phrase over and over again.
-And so they developed a system where their algorithm has started to come to understand semantics.
+Then Google realized that people hated reading the same phrase repeatedly.
+And so, they developed a system where their algorithm has started understanding semantics.

-What this means is that as long as you write texts that are semantically related (walnuts and peanuts, knitting and wool, toys and Lego), then their algorithm will pick up on that and decide that your text is actually relevant.
+If you write semantically related texts (walnuts and peanuts, knitting and wool, toys, and Lego), their algorithm will pick up on that and decide that your text is relevant.
 Therefore, don’t keyword stuff.
-This will actually get you penalized by Google (as well as your visitors who will think you’re a simpleton who can’t write well).
-Instead, use Latent Semantic Indexing, create more naturally flowing text and still appear as relevant according to the Google algorithm For Tricks.
+This will get you penalized by Google (as well as your visitors, who will think you’re a simpleton who can’t write well).
+Instead, use Latent Semantic Indexing, which creates more naturally flowing text and still appears relevant according to the Google algorithm For Tricks.

 Longer texts are better texts.